redox-os/book/src/porting-applications.md

 #### Cargo flags command example

-Some Rust softwares have Cargo flags for customization, search them to match your needs or make some program build.
+Some Rust programs have flags for customization, you can find them below the `[features]` section in the `Cargo.toml` file.

 ```toml
 script = """